| | | |

 Dutch fleet

-More than 80 boats from within the Netherlands will attend.
+More than 80 boats from within the Netherlands are likely to attend, though they aren’t listed on their website yet (as of June 25, 2025).
 These range from clippers and schooners to very modest historical fishing boats.
 A few non-sailboats will also be represented: look for tugboats and steamboats, for example.

 What isn’t included on the organizer’s official lists is all the other boats that show up.
 If you go, you’ll see the water just covered with small motorboats carrying visitors to see the festival from the water.